 4. Pay no attention to your online presence.

 I don’t mean your social media channels.
-We know that not everyone is great at social media (as discussed above).
+We know not everyone is great at social media.
 I mean company review sites, like Glassdoor.
 We do our research, and that includes potential employers.
 If your Glassdoor site is filled with negativity, we will find it.
 You could always claim your page and do things like actively ask outgoing employees to leave a review, but it might result in unwanted Millennial attention.

 Is anyone going to turn down free snacks, drinks, ping pong, or whatever else tech companies come up with as superficial incentives?
 Probably not.
 But the reason tech companies do this is because they’re competing for top-tier talent, and their salaries are already competitive.